Tampa Bay Lightning Logo

 Tampa Bay Lightning Logo 2001-2007

-There weren’t any major changes to the 2002 crest design.
-The new Tampa Bay Lightning logo brought about darker blue and grey shades without changing the shape of the elements.
-In particular, a bright blue shade was replaced by a dark one, both in the name and in the outline.
+No significant changes were made to the 2002 badge design.
+In the new Tampa Bay Lightning logo, darker shades of blue and gray appeared without altering the elements’ shapes.
+Specifically, the bright blue shade was replaced with a dark one in the name and outline.

 2007 – 2011